apereo/cas/cas-server-documentation/installation/Database-Authentication.md

 # Database Authentication

-Database authentication components are enabled by including the following dependencies in the WAR overlay:
+Database authentication is enabled by including the following dependencies in the WAR overlay:

 ```xml
 <dependency>